 Next to modules, every Canvas course consists of sections for tutorial groups.
 On several levels in your course, you can create groups in which students can collaborate, co-create and perform peer feedback.

-Sections are defined for tutorial groups and will be named ‘Tutorial Section 01’ and so on.
-They are created automatically.
-Sections are a means to communicate with a tutor group by posting announcements for that specific section.
-It is also possible to offer an assignment only to a particular section.
+It is also possible to offer an assignment, module or page only to a particular section.
 Furthermore, tutors who are not course coordinators, will only see the students in their own sections when using options like People, Grades, Attendance tracking or when they want to create groups.

 In a short video we explain everything about these sections.